jupyterhub/team-compass/docs/binder/governance.rst

 us to increase diversity, reduce burn-out and allow team members to shift their focus in reaction to changing life circumstances.

-We ask that team members commit themselves in ~1 year cycles for new team members, and for shorter cycles if you are transitioning from the green team.
+We ask that team members commit themselves in ~6 month cycles for new team members, and for shorter cycles if you are transitioning from the green team.
 If at any time a team member feels that they would like to take a break from active team membership, they can choose